monkarc/blogger/test.md

 - Now to create the tables in the last we need to run
 	> python manage.py migrate

-There is Django python shell which gives access to these models for us to query them line by line
+There is Django python shell which gives access to these models for us to query them line by line, these are used in the code files for fetching data from DB

+Dunder __str__ for detailed information display

+Jinja date filter for displaying the information in customized fashion

+Register models in admin.py app file for the models to show up in the admin panel updating the Post model data directly from admin panel